Skip to Main Content

 Move 2: Establishing a Niche [the problem]

-This action refers to making a clear and cogent argument that your particular piece of research is important and possesses value.
+This action refers to making a clear and cogent argument that your particular area of research is important and possesses value.
 This can be done by indicating a specific gap in previous research, by challenging a broadly accepted assumption, by raising a question, a hypothesis, or need, or by extending previous knowledge in some way.

 The steps taken to achieve this would be: